davidgasquez/handbook/content/computer-science/data.md

 Continuous decision-making — the kind that leads to impact — involves doing this repeatedly in a principled fashion, which means creating a system around the decision process.
 That said, [your impact is tough to measure — data doesn't always translate to value](https://dfrieds.com/articles/data-science-reality-vs-expectations.html).

+[The analytics engineer workload is a lot like being a data librarian](https://www.youtube.com/watch?v=T0Z_ibd3Hx0).
+If you are running a library you have these books coming in and you have people who are looking for books on specific topics and you've got to figure out a way to organize all those books so that all those people can find what they need.
+There are many different ways to organize books, not just one perfect solution.
+A librarian is interested in helping people find the books that they're looking for but also discovering new books that they didn't realize that they were looking for.

 ### Request Checklist

 1. What's the goal of the analysis?
 Are there related actionable actions?
 Which kind of decisions is it going to enable?
 How will this deliver business value within 90 days?